ShivomA/DoubleRockerMechanism/README.md

 Link 1 is fixed link,
 link 2 is input link
-and link 4 is output link
+and link 4 is output link.